pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 ## Does this mean that there are no rules?

-This is a a fair and on point concern, but not an unforeseen one.
+This is a fair and on point concern, but not an unforeseen one.
 The apostle Paul gives a clear answer to this.

 > What shall we say, then?
 Shall we go on sinning so that grace may increase?
 By no means!
 We are those who have died to sin; how can we live in it any longer?
 > - <cite> [Romans 6:1-2](https://www.biblegateway.com/passage/?search=Romans+6%3A1-2&version=NIV)  </cite>